 Henry Cole.
 Lead Independent Director, director since August 2015, Chair of the Compensation Committee and member of the Audit Committee.
 In supporting the Company and its stockholders, Mr. Cole draws on over 40 years of successful executive management and implementation of health and medical programs involving innovations in technology, market development and service delivery.
 Mr. Cole serves as President of Global Development International, LLC, a position he has held since 2007.
 In this position he has provided development support, management and oversight for companies and varied program initiatives in medical and healthcare programs and products.
 This has included Instant Labs Medical Diagnostics, Inc. (molecular diagnostics, hospital based infections); MedPharm, Inc. (global and developing country hospital and clinic support); Global MD, Inc. (global physicians network); MPRC Group, LTD, Lebanon and US (medical equipment, medical system planning and support throughout the Middle East); Integrated Health Services LTD, India (health services planning for India); Karishma Health Care LTD, India (hospital medical systems software for India, US, Africa) and various others.
 Mr. Cole previously served from 2007-2010 as Vice President for Strategy at Camris International, Inc., with focus on technologies and services for infectious disease, for radiation diagnostics, and for pulmonary care.
 From 1981 to 2005 Mr. Cole served as President and Corporate Officer at Futures Group International and Futures Group Holdings.
 Under his direction, corporate programs expanded to offices in over 40 countries.
 At Futures, Mr. Cole oversaw programs that included policy, planning, services and facilities addressing public and private sector infectious disease response in over 35 countries.
-In addition, he was a founder and served as executive for a subsidiary for national health planning and services (Futures Group UK); for a subsidiary in US rehabilitation services providers (Futures Health Corps); and for a subsidiary in globa
+In addition, he was a founder and served as executive for a subsidiary in global medical equipment distribution (North Star Health).
+From 1971-1979 Mr. Cole was Director of Population Programs at the Center for Advanced Studies of General El